Geo Replication & Migration to the Cloud

 Replicate & tier aging files to disk, tape and cloud without a NAS gateway.

 Tiger Bridge makes it easy to align data value with storage costs by seamlessly extending your NTFS or Tiger Store file system and performing transparent data migration between one storage tier and another using simple policies.

 Tiger Bridge installs as a high-performance, secure and flexible software connector that runs on your Windows server.
 Once installed, it enables a primary storage tier (i.e. local NTFS file system) to transparently extend into a secondary tier (i.e. tape libraries with Tiger Bridge-T; block-level/SMB with Tiger Bridge-D; and object-based RESTful/S3 with Tiger Bridge-C).

-The secondary tier of storage can be used for replicating, tiering, overflowing, as well as for keeping mutliple geos in sync.
+The secondary tier of storage can be used for replicating, tiering, overflowing, as well as for keeping multiple geos in sync.

 Extend Tiger Store or NTFS file systems

 Tiger Bridge supports the NTFS file system natively.
 As such, it can be installed on any Windows server to extend a local file system into a secondary tier of storage.
 The primary storage can contain live data.
 Once configured, files residing, created or updated on the primary storage are automatically replicated to the target storage (according to the policy and schedule).
-A Tiger Store, Tiger Pool or NTFS volume can be used as primary as well as secondary tier of storage.
+A Tiger Store or a locally mounted NTFS volume can be used as primary as well as secondary tier of storage.
 In some instances, both at the same time.

-Tier to Tiger Store, Tiger Pool, NTFS, LTO tape libraries, SMB shares or RESTful/S3 targets
+Tier to Tiger Store, NTFS, LTO tape libraries, SMB shares or RESTful targets

-Tiger Bridge supports a wider variety of secondary tier.
-Tiger Store, Tiger Pool, and NTFS file systems can be used as primary or secondary tiers.
+Tiger Bridge supports a wider variety of secondary tiers.
+Tiger Store and local NTFS file systems can be used as primary or secondary tiers.
 Virtually any device supporting the SMB protocol can be used as a secondary tier target.
 This includes solutions such as XenData and StrongBox.
 LTO tape libraries such as IBM and Qualstar can also be used.
-S3 Interface: - Amazon Web Services (AWS) - IBM Cloud OpenStack Services (ICOS) - Microsoft Azure - Spectra Logic Blackpearl - DataDirectNetwork Web Object Scaler (WOS)
+RESTful Interface: - Amazon Web Services (AWS) - IBM Cloud OpenStack Services (ICOS) - Microsoft Azure - Spectra Logic Blackpearl - DataDirectNetwork Web Object Scaler (WOS)

 Stub-files for transparent tracking and retrieval